Champs Pub-to-Pub Mile Saturday 5th April 2025

 Entries

-- Championship – crews containing members who in the past have rowed at national level events such as HRR, HWR, Wallingford and Met regattas or College 1st Division crews
+• Championship - The highest category.
+Crews containing members who in the past have rowed at national level events.

 Where an event has a large number of entries, the organising committee may band entries into student and CRA, or by creating bands based on past performance.
 The organising committee reserves the right to change banding if they feel that a crew has been entered in a category that is too low.